The Smart Technology Guide for Property Owners and Community Managers

 - Generations at-a-glance

-The dynamics of change in 2023 fall into two buckets.
+The dynamics of change fall into two buckets.
 The first is the change in generations.
 While Boomers and Gen X are still a factor in the rental market, the number of Gen Y and Gen Z renters will increase in the coming years.
-And, as more Gen Zers grow up and graduate from college or find jobs, their presence in the rental market will become more known.
+And, as more Gen Zers grow up and graduate from college or find jobs, their presence in the rental market will have an even greater impact.

 The other change is the transition to smart technology enabled by the internet of things (IoT).
 We call devices smart because they can connect to the internet.
 In other words, smart equals connectivity.
 Gen Y and Gen Z grew up with this connectivity; for them, smart devices and smart home amenities are a given.

 The use of IoT-enabled technology in real estate will especially impact how Gen Z renters choose a residence.
-In fact, Gen Z renters value smart tech amenities so much that they’ll pay up to $30.00 more a month in rent to get them.
+In fact, Gen Z renters value smart tech amenities so much that they’ll pay over $30.00 a month more in rent to get them.
 So, with generational change comes a change in the type of amenities that Gen Z renters want.

 But this guide is also about opportunity — the opportunity for property owners and managers to attract and keep high-value renters by offering the smart tech amenities that today’s renters want.

 IoT-enabled tech in real estate is also an opportunity for property investors and managers to dramatically improve their workflows.
-By applying IoT-enabled tech to properties, they can automate repetitive tasks, work offsite and monitor the safety and security of a property at any time, from anywhere.
+By applying IoT-enabled tech to property access control management, they can automate repetitive tasks, work offsite and monitor the safety and security of a property at any time, from anywhere.